 Winner

-AKAI Professional MPK Mini MK3 - 25 Key USB MIDI Keyboard Controller With 8 Backlit Drum Pads, 8 Knobs and Music Production Software Included, White
+Akai Professional MPK Mini MK3 - 25 Key USB MIDI Keyboard Controller With 8 Backlit Drum Pads, 8 Knobs, Music Production Software and Native Instruments Sound Package (NKS Integration), White

 The AKAI Professional MPK Mini MK3 is a compact and versatile USB MIDI keyboard controller, ideal for music producers and beat makers.
 With 25 velocity-sensitive keys, it offers a good range for studio production and virtual synthesizer control.
 The built-in arpeggiator and 4-way thumbstick for pitch and modulation control provide dynamic options for creative expression.
 The 8 backlit drum pads are responsive and perfect for programming drums and triggering samples.
 Additionally, the 8 assignable knobs allow for extensive control over virtual instruments and effects, making it easy to tweak and mix tracks.